Xceptance/xlt-documentation/content/en/xtc/loadtesting/140-overview.md

 {{< image src="xtc/loadtest_bulkDelete.png" >}}
 {{< /image >}}

-This action cannot be undone.
-It will permanently delete all data that was collected by the tests.
 To prevent an accidental deletion, you will be prompted to check the list of selected tests and confirm.

+In case you still accidentally deleted a load test, XTC allows you to **restore** it within 30 days after deletion.
+Click the _Show Deleted Items_ entry in the 3-dot load tests table menu to list the tests that can be restored.
+To restore a particular test, click _Undo Deletion_ in the context menu of that test.
+To switch the view back to the live items, click _Hide Deleted Items_ in the table menu.